-As you and I gaze upon the cross this Good Friday— either one in your home or the one at the end of your rosary or just the one printed in this blog if you have no other—we can gain a clear view both of God and ourselves.
+As we gaze upon the cross this Good Friday— either one in our home or the one at the end of our rosary or just the one printed in this blog if you have no other—we can gain a clear view both of God and ourselves.
 Instead of inflicting on us the judgment we deserved, God in Christ endured that sentence in our place.
 Hell is the only alternative.
 This is the “scandal”; i.e. the stumbling block of the cross.

 For our proud hearts rebel against it.
 We cannot bear to acknowledge either the seriousness of our sin or our utter indebtedness to the cross.
 Surely there must be something we can do to make amends?
 If not, we give the impression we’d rather suffer our own punishment rather than of seeing God through Christ bear it in our place.

 Our author tells the story of a play by George Bernard Shaw entitled Major Barbara (1905) about an incident at the alleged West Ham shelter in which Bill Walker, “a rough customer” arrives one cold January morning drunk.
 He gets himself into trouble there and seizes a girl by the hair and strikes her, cutting her lip.
 He’s mocked by the other residents because he didn’t have the courage to take on the “bloke” that he’s jealous about.
 Bill’s conscience and pride nag him until he can no longer bear the insult.
 He decides, in a kinda cockney accent, to spit in the guy’s eye, or if not, “git me aown fice beshed.”
 (Get my own face beaten.)